KDE/documentation-develop-kde-org/content/docs/kirigami/components-actions.md

 ![](action_tool_bar.png)

+You can read more about ActionToolBar components in their [dedicated documentation page](../components-actiontoolbar/).

 ### Cards

 The cards components can also take an action.
-For more information consult the component page for Cards.
+For more information consult the [component page for Cards](../components-card/).